Dinger's Aviation Pages

 Loading air-mail onto G-ADSU Euterpe.
 Apparently, she was known affectionately as "You Twerp!".
 This was the aircraft that came to grief on Bonniksen's Airfield.
 Note the large radio aerial mast and the radio direction finding (DF) loop mounted above the cabin.

-The Ensign G-ADSW Eddystone put in an appearance at the inauguration of Birmingham's Elmdon airport in July 1939.
+The Ensign G-ADSW Eddystone put in an appearance at the inauguration of Birmingham's Elmdon airport on the 8th July 1939.

 Ensign G-ADSS Egeria with crude camouflage applied to just the upper surfaces of the wings and tailplane along with the top of the fuselage.